 - Decide how you and your roommates are going to pay final bills.

 - Request the check-out procedure in writing from your landlord/apartment manager.

 - Clean the apartment thoroughly.
-It must be as clean as the check-out instructions from your landlord/apartment manager to receive your security deposit.
+It must be cleaned as specified in the check-out instructions from your landlord/apartment manager to receive your security deposit.

 - Compare your original damage checklist with the current condition of the apartment and ask your landlord/apartment manager to inspect the apartment with you.

-- You should receive an itemized bill for final charges with the balance of your security deposit within a month of your departure.
+- You should receive an itemized bill for any final charges and the balance of your security deposit within a month of your departure.

 If you feel you are being charged unfairly for housing damages, use your damage checklist, photographs, repair requests and rental payment receipts to support your claim.
 Make copies and include a letter to your landlord/apartment manager explaining why you disagree with the damage assessment.